 This is more of a rant than my normal posts!
 So I am currently job-hunting after nearly eight months off work.
-Seven months of those months were spent travelling and one month was spent having two holidays.
+Seven months of those months were spent travelling and one month was spent having two holidays in Spain, one where I obtained my third Scuba Diving Qualification.
 I am now in the process of meeting recruiters who are questioning that eight month ‘gap on my CV’ (especially because I did the same thing back in 2017 for four months).

 My answer: BECAUSE I WANTED TO SEE THE WORLD.
 I have no regrets, but I hate the stigma that is attached to taking that time out.
 It’s not like I was sitting at home, watching daytime TV for eight months; I was solo navigating myself around Latin America.
 If anyone is in two minds about going travelling and this kind of attitude towards this ‘CV gap’ is something that scares them off doing it, then I think that is a real shame- they are missing out on life changing experiences.
 Honestly travelling is soo much more than a gap in your CV!
 Let me explain why.